 FAQ

-A. Orders, Shipping & Service
+A. Orders& Service

-4) Which payment methods do you accept?
+1) Which payment methods do you accept?

 Major cards (Visa, MasterCard, American Express) and PayPal.
 Payments are processed securely at checkout.

-5) Are taxes and duties included?
+2) Are taxes and duties included?

 Applicable taxes are shown at checkout based on your address.
 Any cross-border duties are assessed by local customs according to regulations.

-6) What is your return policy?
+3) What is your return policy?

 You may request a return or exchange within 30 days of delivery if the item is unused and in resellable condition.
 See our Returns & Warranty page for details.

-7) Do your products have a warranty?
+4) Do your products have a warranty?

-Yes—1-year limited warranty covering non-human, structural issues under normal use.
+Yes—2-year limited warranty covering non-human, structural issues under normal use.
 Wear-and-tear or misuse is not covered.

-8) Do you sell accessories or spare items?
+5) Do you sell accessories or spare items?

 We offer selected accessories/consumables (e.g., stakes, tips, hardware).
 Please check the Accessories/Parts category on our website for current availability.